scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

    Each row of the DataFrame holds information about a single token, including the span of the token and the span of the containing sentence.
 The code for this example is available at `<https://github.com/CODAIT/text-extensions-for-pandas/blob/master/notebooks/Integrate_NLP_Libraries.ipynb>`_.
+   :label:`spacymodel`

-Converting from spaCy's internal representation to DataFrames allows users to use Pandas operations to analyze and transform the outputs of the language model.
+Converting from spaCy's internal representation to DataFrames allows usage of Pandas operations to analyze and transform the outputs of the language model.
 For example, users can use Pandas' filtering, grouping, and aggregation to count the number of nouns in each sentence: